hphelion/documentation/cloudos/prepare.overview.md

 ### Base Layer

-On top of the kernel layer is the base layer, where we've created HP Cloud OS value-added services to provide advanced, additional functionality that goes beyond the basic infrastructure service.
+On top of the kernel layer is the base layer, where we've created HP Helion Cloud OS value-added services to provide advanced, additional functionality that goes beyond the basic infrastructure service.
-The value-added services from HP Cloud OS are:
+The value-added services from HP Helion Cloud OS are:

 * Eve